 Because the clients connect to the server over a secure channel, each Encryption Management Server in the cluster requires an SSL certificate with a Common Name that matches the FQDN to which the clients connect.
 For example, the certificate Common Name might be keys.example.com.

 Symantec recommends that cluster replication should be configured to use network Interface 1 and that each interface used for clustering should have a unique SSL certificate.
 See TECH157115 for further information.
 For example, in a three member cluster consisting of sems1.example.com, sems2.example.com and sems3.example.com, Interface 1 of sems1 would have a certificate with the Common Name sems1.example.com, Interface 1 of sems2 would have a certificate with the Common Name sems2.example.com and Interface 1 of sems3 would have a certificate with the Common Name sems3.example.com.

 Since Interface 1 is used for replication and each server has a unique certificate assigned to Interface 1, client communications need to be handled by a different Interface, usually Interface 2..
 The same SSL certificate needs to be assigned to all servers that handle client traffic because the clients need to trust it.
 For example, all servers might have the certificate for keys.example.com assigned to Interface 2.

 As an alternative to DNS, a load balancer can be used.
-However, the load balancer must not be configured to use Round Robin load balancing, even though it is the default for most load balancers.
+However, the load balancer must not be configured to use Round Robin, even though it is the default for most load balancers.
 Depending on the specific load balancer, the following methods can be used in order of preference:

-In all cases, the so-called "sticky bit" should be set so that clients do not connect to a different server during their session.
+In all cases, the so-called "sticky bit" or "persistence" should be set so that clients do not connect to a different server during their session.